cory2067/nextie-server/index.md

 ### Once approved, how do I deploy?

 If your application sounds reasonable, you'll get a subdomain `xxx.nextie.us` and an ssh login `xxx@nextie.us`.
 There will be a directory `~/src` where you should clone your repo into.
-Users won't have `sudo` permissions and can't view each others' code.
-The server provides the following commands to interface with docker:
+You will have permissions to execute the following commands with `sudo`:

 - `nextie publish`
   - Run `docker build` on the `~/src` directory and (re)starts the container.